A favourite from my childhood, this strawberry flan recipe is extremely easy to make and great for entertaining too.

 FOR THE SPONGE BASE

 - Beat together the eggs and sugar until very pale and thick (it should double in volume).
 Add the water and vanilla and beat again.
-Now add the water and sift over the flour.
+Sift over the flour.
 Gently fold through until fully incorporated.
 Pour the batter into your prepared flan tin.

 - Bake for 8-10 minutes until just starting to turn golden and a toothpick comes out clean.
 Allow to cool, then turn out onto a cake plate.